 Oxygen is a great option for business bank account for LLCs and even offers formation services as part of its package.
 Freelancers wanting the personal protections that come with a limited liability company can speed up registration right from Oxygen’s mobile app.

 - Create virtual, single-use debit cards

-- No multi-users allowed
+- No lending options